ammarfaizi2/linux-block/Documentation/process/adding-syscalls.rst

    ``long``, ...)
  - a pointer to a struct containing a varying sized integral type.

+This first situation can alternatively be handled by using a single system call entry point that calls the ``in_compat_syscall()`` helper to check whether it is being called as a 32-bit system call on a 64-bit system.

 The second situation that requires a compatibility layer is if one of the system call's arguments has a type that is explicitly 64-bit even on a 32-bit architecture, for example ``loff_t`` or ``__u64``.
 In this case, a value that